sumitya/scala-dev/README.md

 # scala-dev
-This repository aims at learning basic and best practices of scala Language
+This repository has examples of Scala Programming Language.